-In the book “Outliers”, social psychologist Malcolm Gladwell made a startling observation.
+In the book "Outliers", social psychologist Malcolm Gladwell made a startling observation.
 Children, it seemed, were not born gifted at any one sport.
 It was the sport that they were exposed to early in which they excelled.
-It’s essentially a race towards 10,000 hours of practice, because that’s the amount of time it takes to master any one skill.
-The first to 10,000 hours is most likely to be exceptional!
+It's essentially a race towards 10,000 hours of practice because that's the amount of time it takes to master any one skill.

 Fiberglass and metal can do a lot more damage than plastic.
 It's a good idea to graduate your little ballplayer from plastic to metal and fiberglass at the right age after introducing them to the fundamental skills of basketball.
 They'll be less likely to hurt themselves if they have a pretty good idea of what they are doing.

 All the hoops reviewed here have breakaway rims for safety purposes.
 A young ballplayer can be easily hurt on a rigid rim no matter skill level.
 It's a good idea to avoid any hoop that won't bend or move when dunked upon unless you want to deal with jammed fingers or face bops.